gussf/memory_pill/README.md

 # MemoryPill
-An app to help remind people to take their meds!
+My first app, to help remind people to take their meds